Updated: Feb 12

 Make sure the books are age appropriate.
 Sometimes the reason why kids are resisting or not having fun is because the content is too difficult.
 Babies and toddlers have shorter attention span and need books that are tailored to their age group.
 Board books and bright pictures are often more captivating than paper books with lots of words when you are starting out.

 Read at a different time of the day.
 If you are attempting to read at bedtime or naptime and your little one is getting fussy, it is likely that they are just tired.
-Try to introduce books during play or when they wake up to see if they are more receptive.
+Try to introduce books during play to see if they are more receptive.

 Skip reading the words on the page.
 It’s ok to not read all the words (or any of them!) during book reading.
 Instead of reading the words, talk about what you see in the picture and point to exciting photos.
 Going off script sometimes can help a kid pay attention.